Candidate Relationship Management: How Can It Transform Recruiting?

 Leverage the intelligence out there to harness automated network discoveries and further filter those into relevance.
 Once you have a list of candidates that are well-qualified for the role, try and categorize them further.
 The more layers of detail you can segment, the closer you can hone in on what will end up being a list of candidates that are not only great fits for the role, but are potentially even more likely to say "yes."

-Recruit and hire high-value prospects
+Recruit and Hire

 This is "the close" in recruiting like a marketer.
 You've completed an important transaction and you want to be able to overcome 11th-hour challenges, like making them wait in radio silence which can lead to feelings of being snubbed, devastating counter-offers or twists of fate.